-Dr. Baird married Margaretta ‘Ruth’ MacDonald.
-She was born on the 1st of August, 1919 in Chatham, the daughter of Leland Scobie MacDonald and the former Harriett Goodlad.
+Dr. Baird married Margaretta ‘Ruth’ MacDonald in Chatham in November of 1941.
+Mrs. Baird was born on the 1st of August, 1919 in Chatham, the daughter of Leland Scobie MacDonald and the former Harriett Goodlad.
 Her father was a telegraph operator and she had a younger brother named Lee.
 In 1921, the MacDonald family was residing at 184 Adelaide Street in Chatham.
 Mrs. Baird graduated as a Registered Nurse, from the Public General Hospital School of Nursing in 1940.

 Dr. and Mrs. Baird had 2 daughters, Linda and Andrea.